 Selecting a Complementary Tool to NetSuite Purchasing

-As a result of those challenges, those companies are researching the procurement space to find the right tool to accompany their brand new NetSuite PO module.
+As a result of these challenges, more companies are researching the procurement space to find the right tool to accompany their brand new NetSuite PO module.

 First of all, this tool needs to integrate with NetSuite and automatically create POs, and of course, provide users with flexibility on approvals.
 Additionally, it would be great if this tool could help with other procurement operations like vendor onboarding, marking goods received, and budget-vs-actual checks for approvers.

-We at Approve.com know those pains first hand, as we see a lot of those companies – usually fast-growing tech or service companies, that have many professional departments and are dealing with a lot of vendors to buy software, consultants, services and physical items.
-It is definitely difficult to manage those pre-PO processes in a system that is almost exclusively designed for finance people, such as NetSuite is.
+We at Approve.com know those pains first-hand, as we see a lot of those companies – usually fast-growing tech or service companies, that have many professional departments and are dealing with a lot of vendors to buy software, consultants, services, and physical items.
+It is definitely difficult to manage those pre-PO processes in a system that is almost exclusively designed for finance people, like NetSuite is.

-However, tackling those issues early on will surely save those companies a lot of friction and time, and will make their processes way more streamlined.
-That’s because in those companies, the part of the flow happening before the PO is raised is by far the part with the most stakeholders and where the actual big decisions happen – decisions to not buy something, changing the terms, renegotiating or sourcing – those things can only happen before the PO is raised, therefore getting this parts right is the first step of getting the procure-to-pay process on the right foot.
+However, tackling those issues early on will surely save these companies a lot of friction and time, and will make their processes way more streamlined.
+That’s because in these companies, the part of the flow happening before the PO is raised is the part with the most stakeholders by far, and where the actual big decisions happen – decisions to not buy something, changing the terms, renegotiating or sourcing – these things can only happen before the PO is raised, therefore getting this part right is the first step in getting the procure-to-pay process off on the right foot.

-It all starts with the purchase request – companies that work with Approve.com usually submit requests across a host of different systems – Emails, Spreadsheets, Slack, Jira.
-This makes the approval process a mess, and very easy to bypass.
-It’s also very frustrating for the requester, because they never know where their request is, hard for approvers to control their budget and their teams, and eventually the finance team has to do a lot of filing and changes on their ERP because of how messy the process is.
+It all starts with the purchase request – companies that work with Approve.com usually submit requests across a host of different systems – Emails, Spreadsheets, Slack, Jira, etc. This makes the approval process a mess, and very easy to bypass.
+It’s also very frustrating for the requester because they never know where their request is, hard for approvers to control their budget and their teams, and eventually the finance team has to do a lot of filing and making changes to their ERP because of how messy the process is.